Matt-DESTROYER/CDN/JS/Platformer/Documentation.md

 Time;
 Statistics;
 ```
-Global variables (which you are allowed to use and may help).
+Global variables (which you are allowed* to use).
 `FPS`: The number of frames per in a second the program is currently running at.
 `width`: The `width` of the `canvas` being used for your platformer.
 `height`: The `height` of the `canvas` being used for your platformer.
+* as opposed to variables which are not *recommended* to be used (although obviously can still use)
 `Input`: Provides you with access to user input, usage:
 ```js
 // Input.KEY e.g: